appliedgeometry/EuLearn_db/Architectures/README.md

 This repository contains code for deep learning experiments on the **EuLearn dataset**.
 The dataset can be loaded from either `.pkl` or `.stl` formats.
 Code is organized into modular folders, each of which contains the necessary scripts to perform the reported experiments.

-## Folder Structure
+## Models

-We include three types of models:
+We worked with three types of models:

   1. __Attentional__
   2. __Convolutional__
   3. __PointNet-based__

-The `utils/` folder provides shared utilities and includes the following scripts:

-- `dataset.py` — Loads the dataset based on its format (`.pkl` or `.stl`).
-- `train_eval.py` — Contains training and evaluation logic for all models.
-- `utils.py` — Implements `NoamOptimizer`, the `LayerNorm` reusable component, and a function to `visualize` sampled vertices as a connected graph.

-## Models

-The following models have been trained and evaluated with the EuLearn dataset:
+The following models were trained and evaluated with the EuLearn dataset:

 | Model                              | Description                           | Script                 |
 | ---------------------------------- | ------------------------------------- | ---------------------- |